 The BMW X5 has been given a facelift.

 It has a new look, an updated interior, and more technology, with global production to start in April 2023.
-It’ll hit Australia in the third quarter of 2023.
+It’ll be here in the third quarter of 2023.

 Under the skin, the X5 has been treated to a range of updated powertrains.
 The plug-in hybrid xDrive50e now packs 70kW and 100Nm more than the outgoing 45e, thanks to an updated inline-six petrol engine and a significantly more powerful electric motor.